View the Activism Basics: How to Advocate, Influence, Communicate, Organize Power Topic

 - Who can help?

-- Value – What is the value of your activism to the community?
+- Value: What value does your activism bring to the community?

-- Specificity – Tie it back to the big picture issue.
+- Specificity: Connect it to the larger issue.

 - “SASH Club brings together and empowers youth to end sexual harassment and assault.”